act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 5

-This `img` element references an image resource that contains text but where the presentation of the text is essential to convey the information.
+This image resource referenced by the `img` element contains text, but its presentation is essential to convey the information.

 ```html
 <p>